arthurbrenno/intellibricks/README.md

 **Imagine this:**

 *   **Pythonic AI:** Write clean, intuitive Python – IntelliBricks handles the AI plumbing.
-*   **Structured Outputs, Instantly:** Python classes define your data, IntelliBricks gets you structured LLM responses.
+*   **Structured Outputs, Instantly:** msgspec.Struct classes define your data, IntelliBricks gets you structured LLM responses.
 *   **Agents that Understand:** Build autonomous agents with clear tasks, instructions, and your knowledge.
 *   **APIs in Minutes:**  Deploy agents as REST APIs with FastAPI or Litestar, effortlessly.
 *   **Context-Aware by Default:** Seamless RAG integration for informed, intelligent agents.